marcosschroh/dataclasses-avroschema/docs/model_generator.md

     In future releases it will be possible to generate models for other programming langagues like `java` and `rust`

 !!! note
-    Soon with [dc-avro](https://github.com/marcosschroh/dc-avro) will be possible to generate the models from the command line
+    You can also use [dc-avro](https://github.com/marcosschroh/dc-avro)d to generate the models from the command line

 ## Usage